 You can spend several days in Tokyo and only partially get to know the city.

-Of all the places to go in Tokyo, the Senso-ji Temple in Asakusa is a must-see, with its imposing Kaminarimon Gate; another is the Tsukiji Market, one of the largest fish markets in the world; and, of course, the famous Shibuya crossing where hundreds of people cross the street at the same time.
+Of all the places to go in Tokyo, the Senso-ji Temple in Asakusa is a must-see, with its imposing Kaminarimon Gate.
+Another is the Tsukiji Market, one of the largest fish markets in the world.
+And, of course, the famous Shibuya crossing, where hundreds of people cross the street at the same time.

 2. Kyoto